Devihem/Tic-Tac-Toe-Training/README.md

 📑 **About:**

 *This is a basic project in python for the game Tic-Tac-Toe.
-The idea of this the project is to be done with procedure programing without hardcoded indexes.
-There are some additional stuff added like  custom board size , custom players size , gaming board visualisation in terminal and option for new game.
-For better expiriance all inputs are handaled to stay repeatitev until a proper input is recieved.*
+The idea of this the project is to be done with procedure programing without hardcoded indexes.There are some additional stuff added like custom board size , custom players size , gaming board visualisation in terminal and option for new game.
+For better experience all inputs are handled to stay repetitive until a proper input is received.*

+*Players take turns placing their tokens on the board by selecting coordinates in format Row:Col .
+If a player has a row, column, or diagonal filled with his symbol the player wins.
+If no player wins and the board is full, the game is considered a draw.*

 ---